interlay/interlay.github.io/docs/relayer/faq.md

 Yes!
 Relayers earn fees in PolkaBTC and DOT.

-### What are staking requirements?

-Relayers provide stake to (i) increase their voting power and (b) earn a higher fraction of the fees.
-See [Relayer fee model](/relayer/overview?id=fee-model)

 ### What happens if a Relayer crashes?

-The [SLA score](/relayer/overview?id=service-level-agreements) of the Relayer will stall or start to decrease and the Relayer will earn less fees.
+The [SLA score](/relayer/overview?id=service-level-agreements) of the Relayer will stall and the Relayer will earn less fees.

 ### Can a Relayer steal BTC?